 The peak period travel time and delays are improved with the proposed improvements of the Memphis Innovation Corridor project.
 The reduction in travel time and delay represents improvement in the efficiency in movement of people and goods along the study corridor.
 The majority of trips during the peak periods are associated with commuting.
-There is an eight percent reduction in travel time and delay in the AM and PM peak periods per vehicle along the corridor in 2040, which is a dramatic reduction in the burden of commuting.
+It is expected there will be a 15 percent or greater reduction in travel time and delay in the AM and PM peak periods along the corridor in 2040, which is a dramatic reduction in the burden of commuting.

 With the Memphis Innovation Corridor project, one lane of travel on Second Street and on BB King Boulevard will be converted from a general-purpose lane to a bus only lane while on-street parking will be retained.
 The number of lanes on Union Avenue will be reduced from six lanes to five lanes from Manassas Street to Poplar Avenue.
-The regional travel demand model was used to evaluate the impacts of this capacity reduction on the adjacent street network.
-On Union Avenue from 2nd Street to Manassas Street, the year 2040 daily traffic will be 46% less compared to the no-build alternative.
-Poplar Avenue, Madison Avenue, Jefferson Avenue, and Martin Luther King, Jr. Boulevard will receive most of the diverted traffic.
-From Manassas to Poplar, traffic on Union Avenue is expected to be 16% to 26% less than the no-build condition in 2040.
-North Parkway, Poplar Avenue, Madison Avenue, Central Avenue, and Southern Avenue are expected to receive most of the diverted traffic increases of between 3% and 11%.

-Figure 4 shows the change in average daily traffic due to the reduced capacity on Union Avenue.
-Overall, the grid network has multiple parallel facilities with excess capacity to absorb the expected traffic diversion.
-The travel demand model indicates a slight reduction in the vehicle miles traveled and vehicle hours traveled in the area influenced by the proposed improvements.
-No excessive delays are expected in the area due to proposed capacity reduction on Union Avenue.
+The regional travel demand model was used to evaluate the impacts of this lane reduction.
+Due to corridor capacity constraints, the traffic volumes along Union Avenue are expected to grow by 1.02% by the year 2040.
+Overall, the grid network has multiple parallel facilities with excess capacity to absorb any traffic diversion.
+The travel demand model indicates there will be a slight reduction in the vehicle miles traveled and vehicle hours traveled in the area influenced by the proposed improvements.
+No excessive delays are expected in the area in 2040.